 A new generation of landfill management

 In 1998, the unlined portion of the landfill was closed and covered.
 At the same time, construction began on Cell #2, a fully-lined facility with an engineering design that exceeds U.S. Environmental Protection Agency standards.

 The liner system includes layers of 60-mil-thick textured HDPE (high density polyethylene plastic) materials, low permeability soil, and a leachate collection and removal system that removes the rainwater that filters through the trash.
 Each lined cell has approximately four years of capacity and costs $380,000 per acre to construct.
-Once a cell reaches capacity, it’s covered with a system similar to the liner and costs another $350,000 to close.
+Once a cell reaches capacity, it’s covered with a system similar to the liner.

 Converting gas from trash to renewable energy